"What is attention deficit hyperactivity disorder (ADHD)?

 Pregnancy Category C

-The effect of CONCERTA® on labor and delivery in humans is unknown.
+The effect of CONCERTAR® on labor and delivery in humans is unknown.

 It is not known whether methylphenidate is excreted in human milk.
-Because many drugs are excreted in human milk, caution should be exercised if CONCERTA® is administered to a nursing woman.
+Because many drugs are excreted in human milk, caution should be exercised if CONCERTAR® is administered to a nursing woman.

 In lactating female rats treated with a single oral dose of 5 mg/kg radiolabeled methylphenidate, radioactivity (representing methylphenidate and/or its metabolites) was observed in milk and levels were generally similar to those in plasma.